-Self-publishing fiction might be right for some, while others may want to stick to traditional publishing.
-Some may want to look into “hybrid publishers” for assistance.
-Some of this depends on the author, or the type of fiction you are publishing.
+Self-publishing fiction might be right for some, while others may want to stick to traditional publishing and some may want to look into “hybrid publishers” for assistance.
+The right choice depends on the author or the type of fiction you are publishing.
 You should first gain a sense of the realities of self-publishing fiction, to understand what decisions you’ll have to make along the way.

 Notably, thrillers are one fiction genre that is an exception to the rule.
-Major publishers accounted for 60 percent of thriller ebook sales in 2016, with self-publishers selling just 17 percent.
+Major publishers accounted for 60% of thriller eBook sales in 2016, with self-publishers selling just 17%.
 That genre is still focused on big-name authors like John Grisham, who have been publishing books since long before self-publishing became viable.
-But that doesn’t mean that the genre doesn’t hold the same potential for self-publishers.
-And some authors are beginning to gain a following and realize this potential.
+That doesn’t mean that the genre doesn’t hold the same potential for self-publishers, and some authors are beginning to gain a following and realize this potential.
 If you want to self-publish thrillers, there is certainly room for you to be one of them.

 - Top-notch cover design will help you make a great first impression on readers.
 It should represent what your book has to offer, to attract readers that will stick with your book.